open-navigation/opennav_coverage/README.md

 https://github.com/user-attachments/assets/e44d8f10-c5b0-4345-81ad-25f3bcd06030

+### Fields2Cover Installation

+opennav_coverage works with Field2Cover v1.2.1.
+The newest version v2.0.0 is not supported at the moment.

+To install Fields2Cover, clone it into a colcon workspace and build with `colcon build`.

+- Humble & Iron: Use tag `v1.2.1`
+- Jazzy & rolling: Use branch `v1.2.1-devel`

 ## Interfaces

 The two main interfaces are `NavigateCompleteCoverage` and `ComputeCoveragePath`.
 The first is the action definition to request the BT Navigator's `CoverageNavigator` plugin to navigate usign a Complete Coverage task input.
 The latter is an analog to the `PlannerServer`'s action definition for computing Complete Coverage paths using the `opennav_coverage` action server.
 See `opennav_coverage_msgs` for complete details.